-- A Connection Asset Customer (CAC) is a large business customer whose installed capacity generally exceeds 1000 kVA and is connected to the distribution network at a minimum nominal voltage of 11 kV, but not exceeding a nominal voltage of 66 kV as classified by the distribution entity. - An Individually Calculated Customer (ICC) is a large business customer whose installed capacity generally exceeds 10 MVA and is connected to the distribution network at a minimum nominal voltage of 33 kV, but not exceeding a nominal voltage of 132 kV as classified by the distribution entity.
-A customer taking supply at these voltages, but with installed capacity less than 10 MVA, may request to be classified as an ICC if it satisfies specific criteria set out in the distribution entity's approved Tariff Structure Statement.
+- A Connection Asset Customer (CAC) is a large business customer who is not an ICC and is connected to the distribution network at a minimum nominal voltage of 11 kV, as classified by the distribution entity. - An Individually Calculated Customer (ICC) is a large business customer who is connected to the distribution network at a minimum nominal voltage of 33 kV, as classified by the distribution entity.
+At the discretion of the distribution entity, a customer taking supply at a minimum of 11 kV may be classified as an ICC where there are no higher voltages available from the bulk supply point.